thecdil/sidewalk_source/README.md

 This repository holds the source code for https://thecdil.github.io/sidewalk_source/.
 This project is a collection of 57 photos and videos of sidewalks on the University of Idaho's campus.
 The collection intends to highlight the problem areas and to aid other students with disabilities in navigating across campus.
 It also aims to highlight some of the more dangerous regions, especially on Sweet Avenue and Idaho Avenue.

-## Brief Overview of Building a Collection

-The [CollectionBuilder Docs](https://collectionbuilder.github.io/cb-docs/) contain detailed information about building a collection from start to finish--including installing software, using Git/GitHub, preparing digital objects, and formatting metadata.
-However, here is a super quick overview of the process:

-- Make your own copy of this template repository by clicking the green "Use this Template" button on GitHub (see [repository set up docs](https://collectionbuilder.github.io/cb-docs/docs/repository/)).
-This copy of the template is the starting point for your "project repository", i.e. the source code for your digital collection site!
-- Prepare your collection metadata following the CB-CSV template (see our demo [metadata template on Google Sheets](https://docs.google.com/spreadsheets/d/1nN_k4JQB4LJraIzns7WcM3OXK-xxGMQhW1shMssflNM/edit?usp=sharing) and [metadata docs](https://collectionbuilder.github.io/cb-docs/docs/metadata/csv_metadata/)).
-Your metadata will include links to your digital files (images, pdfs, videos, etc) and thumbnails wherever they are hosted.
-- Add your metadata as a CSV to your project repository's "_data" folder (see [upload metadata docs](https://collectionbuilder.github.io/cb-docs/docs/metadata/uploading/)).
-- Edit your project's "_config.yml" with your collection information (see [site configuration docs](https://collectionbuilder.github.io/cb-docs/docs/config/)).
-Additional customization is done via a theme file, configuration files, CSS tweaks, and more--however, once your "_config.yml" is edited your site is ready to be previewed.
-- Generate your site using Jekyll! (see docs for how to [use Jekyll locally](https://collectionbuilder.github.io/cb-docs/docs/repository/generate/) and [deploy on the web](https://collectionbuilder.github.io/cb-docs/docs/deploy/))

-Please feel free to ask questions in the main [CollectionBuilder discussion forum](https://github.com/CollectionBuilder/collectionbuilder.github.io/discussions).

 ----------

 ## CollectionBuilder